LIVE ANALYSIS May 28, 2026

 Test writes separately from reads.
 A 403 on GET does not mean PUT is blocked too.
 This is the most common authorization bypass pattern in REST APIs and it has been for years.

 Grep before you reverse.
-Five minutes with grep -c "hasAccess" across resource classes found this vulnerability.
+Five minutes with grep -c "hasAccess" across resource classes found the IDOR.
+The ratio mismatch in ProjectResource.java (5 UUID lookups, 4 access checks) found the confused deputy.
 Static analysis does not have to be complicated to be effective.

 Affected Versions